-A student withdrew on the ninth day of the term (Tuesday of the second week) of a 79-calendar-day quarter.
+A student withdrew on the ninth day of the term (Tuesday of the second week) of a 79-calendar-day guarter.
 The R2T4 calculation shows the student attended 9/79 or 11.4% of the term.
-Below is a breakdown of disbursed amounts p:rior to withdrawal and the amounts that must be returnedW
+Below is a breakdown of disbursed amounts prior to withdrawal and the amounts that must be returned: